 [Description]: The adaptive PRACH occasions are configured via addlRACH-Config-Adapt by RRC layer, and indicated the availability by DCI.
 However the availability of adaptive PRACH occasions upon configuration is unclear, then suggest to clarify the adaptive PRACH occasions are unavailable upon configuration in the field description.

 [Proposed Change]: The text proposal is as below:

 addlRACH-Config-Adapt

 Parameters which apply to configure adaptive random access occasions.
+The adaptive random access occasions are considered as unavailable upon configuration.

 [Comments]: